CSR

 An approach evaluated by ECOVADIS

-ECOVADIS-GOLD-2023-250px.jpg VIM was assessed in 2024 at “SILVER” level by the ECOVADIS rating platform | http://ecovadis.com/fr/ |
+ECOVADIS-GOLD-2023-250px.jpg VIM was evaluated in 2026 at level "GOLD» by the ECOVADIS rating platform | http://ecovadis.com/fr/ |

 ECOVADIS-d%C3%A9tails-240205.png